buidl-bitcoin/buidl-python/README.md

 # THIS REPOSITORY COMES WITH ZERO GUARANTEES!
 USE AT YOUR OWN RISK!

-`buidl` is a `python3` bitcoin library with no dependencies, designed to make it easy to BUIDL.
+`buidl` is a `python3` bitcoin library with no dependencies.
-`buidl` has extensive test coverage, which you can use as documentation.
+It is easy-to-read and has extensive test coverage.

+Because `buidl` has no dependencies, it is easy to install on airgapped computers (just copy over this directory).

 ## Installation
 ```bash